elek/flekszible/docs/content/reference.md

   - path: ../../hadoop
 ```

-All the transformations + definitions + k8s resources will be added and applied (see the previos section about the directories).
+All the transformations + definitions + k8s resources will be added and applied (see the previous section about the directories).
 Note: the transformations from the imported directory will be applied only to the imported resources.

 ## Import to subdirectory